ManjulaJatavath/To_Do_List.py/README.md

+# Python Task
-# this is a simple python task
+ This is a simple python task